jowie007/cinema-frontend/README.md

 ## Codegen

-Run the codegenerator in the backend and paste the content into `/src/schemas/openapi/api-docs.json`.
+Run the codegenerator in the backend (simply open this page `http://localhost:8080/api/v1/api-docs`) and paste the content into `/src/schemas/openapi/api-docs.json`.
 The you can run `npm run codegen` and the hooks and classes will be created.

 ## Styling